L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

+Examples: $G_2$ is the dihedral group of order 8.
+The automorphism group of the tree (4.1.2) is $G_1\times G_1=(\n Z/2)^2$: the first factor interchanges branches (1 - 2 - 5) and (3 - 4 - 5), the second factor interchanges branches (15 - 17) and (16 - 17).

 {\bf 4.4.
 Weighted trees.} A weight on a tree is a function $w$ on its nodes satisfying the below conditions.
-There are two equivalent descriptions of weight: multiplicative and additive.
+There are two equivalent descriptions of a weight: multiplicative and additive.
 Let $T$ be a tree.
-A multiplicative weight function $w_\mu:$ \{nodes of $T\} \to \{\z_d^*\}\subset \n C^*$, where $\{\z_d^*\}$ is the group generated by $\z_d$, satisfies conditions:
+A multiplicative weight function where $<\g z_d>$ is the multiplicative group generated by $\g z_d$, satisfies conditions:

 (a) If $y$ is the left neighbor of $x$ then $w_\mu(y)=w_\mu(x)^2$;

 (b) If $y$ is a ramification node, $x_1$ and $x_2$ are its right neighbors then

 (c) $w_\mu$(root)=1.